Knowledge base

 … from the Infomaniak Mail mobile app

-In the message list:
+On the message list:

 1. Press and hold your finger on a message.

-2. Press the icon at the bottom of the screen.
+2. Press the icon at the bottom of the screen:

 1. Press the icon at the top right of the message reading window: